parttimenerd/jfreventcollector/README.md

 License
 -------
-GPLv2, Copyright 2023 SAP SE or an SAP affiliate company, Johannes Bechberger and plugin contributors
+Apache 2.0, Copyright 2023 SAP SE or an SAP affiliate company, Johannes Bechberger and contributors